shakes76/PatternAnalysis-2024/recognition/AlzheimerTransformer_s4753820/README.md

 ## Vision Transformer Architecture
 {INFO ABOUT VIT; CITE THE REFERENCES HERE.
 ADD IMAGES.
 YAY.}

+Initially developed for natural language processing tasks, transformers have now been successfully applied to vision tasks by treating image patches as tokens, similar to words in a sentence.
+They are competitive against CNNs as transformers have no inductive bias and can learn from patches due to their attention mechanism, although this makes them data hungry (Ballal, 2023).
 ## Preprocessing: Dataset Loading + Augmentation
 To ensure optimal performance and prevent data leakage, the dataset is split into training, validation, and test sets.
 The following preprocessing steps are applied: